Primary Education with QTS BA (Hons)

 How you'll study

-Your learning experience will include lectures, seminars, workshop sessions and tutorials delivered using a hybrid blend of on-campus and online teaching.
+Your learning experience will include lectures, seminars, workshop sessions and tutorials delivered on campus, complemented by use of the virtual learning environment.
 Independent study will be supported by materials provided through the virtual learning environment using a range of online teaching tools and applications.
 Your university-based experiences will be underpinned by reference to current research with some modules giving you the opportunity to engage with your tutors’ current research interests and projects.

 You will spend a significant amount of time undertaking professional practice placements in key stages 1 and 2 in schools and other educational settings.
 During these experiences you will have opportunities to observe the work of expert practitioners.
 You will reflect on and discuss this practice with those practitioners and your trained school-based mentor.
 As you take on increasing responsibility for children’s learning and development, you will start by working with small groups under the direction of the class teacher, sometimes with a student teacher partner, and progress to planning for and working with the whole class for significant periods of time, managing the learning of every child.